jsbarbosa/SummerOfCode/SymPy.md

 - Email: juansebastian.coy@gmail.com
 - GitHub: jsbarbosa

 I am a last year physics and chemistry undergraduate student, with experience on C and Python, as open-source tools for the development of knowledge.
 Among my passions are: physical computing (code that physically interacts with surroundings e.g: microcontrollers, Raspberry), popular science in which I love to use computer simulations to show that there is plenty of phenomena that can be studied within a computer, software development to simplify everyday tasks and physics itself.

 ### The programmer

 I have been programming for quite a while now.
 I first started with a Lego Mindstorm, later I moved to Microsoft Excel Macros (VB) at the end of my high school.
-At college I used Java in my first semester, in second I met Python and it was love at first sight, I have not stopped using it eversince.
+At college I used Java in my first semester, in second I met Python and it was love at first sight, I have not stopped using it ever since.
 At that very moment I moved from Windows to Ubuntu.
-At 6th semester I was introduced to C, and although is not as easy to use / staight forward as Python, its beauty lays in its power and speed.
-After that I became Junior Teacher Assistant for the Computational Methods class for two straight years.

-Most (if not all) of my coding is freely avaible in [GitHub](http://www.github.com/jsbarbosa)
+At 6th semester I was introduced to C, and although is not as easy to use / straight forward as Python, its beauty is found in its power and speed.
+After that I became Junior Teacher Assistant for the [Computational Methods class](https://github.com/ComputoCienciasUniandes/MetodosComputacionales) for two straight years, a course where we study numerical methods to solve ODEs, PDEs, integrals, derivatives and to find the solutions to systems of equations.
+Most (if not all) of my coding is freely available in [GitHub](http://www.github.com/jsbarbosa).

-In your project proposal let us know about your programming experience.
-Don't worry if you don't know SymPy or git.
-Many of our students start fresh.
-We will teach you what you need to know.

-    What platform do you use to code?
-What editor do you prefer and why?

-    What is your experience programming?
-Tell us about something you have created.

-    What is your experience with Python?
-What are your favorite features of Python that are lacking in most other common programming languages?
-What, in your opinion, is the most advanced Python language feature or standard library functionality that you have used?

-    What is your favorite feature of SymPy?
-Demonstrate it here with a cool example.

-    Have you ever used git or another version control system?
+I think Python is the dream language, it is easy to use, and is as readable as pseudocode.
+Python is supported by a huge community -that I have found to be really friendly and ready to help-, it has literally hundred of thousands of modules and libraries that make it the perfect definition of a General Purpose Language.
+Python is as powerful for statistics as R, it only takes a `import pandas as pd`, and with numerical calculations NumPy, and SciPy make it hard for MatLab to take any advantage.
+Off course symbolic calculations are not unique to Mathematica, thanks to the highly advanced SymPy module, for which many people around the world are thankful for.
+And best of all, Python does all of these for free, opening a universe of endless possibilities for which anyone, anywhere can code.

+When it comes to scripting, my favorite IDE is Atom, as it is highly customizable, supports almost every programming language, and has a nice GUI (I have also used Spyder and Geany).
+For exploration and presentation of results, Jupyter notebooks are the best.

+I have used SymPy to find solutions to systems of equations, to process mathematical expressions (e.g. integrate, gradients, simplify) and export the result with `sympy.latex()`.
+SymPy has helped me on multiple classes such as Solid State Physics, Quantum Mechanics and Classical Mechanics.
+As a result of my classical mechanics and Computational Methods classes and I implemented a demonstration project, in which I used SymPy to obtain the equations of movement for a [double pendulum](https://github.com/ComputoCienciasUniandes/Demonstrations/tree/master/DoublePendulum) (Lagrangian formalism), equations are then solved numerically, and an animation of the position in time is generated using Matplotlibs animation module.
+Each step to obtain the equations of movement is detailed and explained but mathematical expressions are generated inline by SymPy.
+Analogous demonstrations were made for single springs pendulums, projectiles and a model of the solar system (ten bodies, with information from Horizons).
+A $N log N$ algorithm (Barnes and Hut) for gravitational systems with its visualization module was written by me on 2017 by the name of [astrohut](https://jsbarbosa.github.io/astrohut/) in C with Python binders for the heavy duty functions.
+For ODEs a module called [rippleTank](https://jsbarbosa.github.io/rippleTank/) was written the same year with the objective of simplifying the studies of wave interactions in ripple tanks.

 You and your project